It’s been more than seven months already and I finally found some time to blog about our Italy and France honeymoon trip in May, 2013.

 I tried to feel what Monaco is all about, understand the city’s flavor, but to be honest could not.
 In a way it seemed boring, despite good weather and very nice views.
 So, we quickly visited key sightseeing spots and left.
 We only had a couple of days in Nice.
 While it was very hot in Menton, weather in Nice was quite cold.
 We still enjoyed walking around wharf, though.
 I also liked to see a little bit of France that I have never been to before, even though Nice is probably not a representative French city at all.
 And of course I enjoyed some foie gras. 🙂

-And from there we flow back to Moscow.
+And from there we flew back to Moscow.